Updated: December 17, 2020

 Be a mentor or a business coach.

-Help other entrepreneurs succeed by giving new ones guidance from the lessons you’ve learned so far.
+Help other entrepreneurs succeed by offering guidance to new ones about the lessons you’ve learned so far.
 You can even initiate joint ventures.
-Us in BookBit, we try to collaborate with co-entrepreneurs and join tax orientation sessions.
+In our company, we try to collaborate with co-entrepreneurs and join tax orientation sessions.
 We know that most business owners are not well-versed about taxation, that’s why we’d like to help them.

 Teach your passion.